arafatm/arafatm.github.io/_articles/learn/hashi/hashi-consul-learn.md

 connections above succeeded because in development mode, the ACL system (and therefore the default intention policy) is "allow all" by default.

-:ship: Create an intention to deny access from web to socat that specifies policy, and the source and destination services.
+:shipit: Create an intention to deny access from web to socat that specifies policy, and the source and destination services.
 ```bash
 consul intention create -deny web socat
 ```

-:ship: The connection should fail.
+:shipit: The connection should fail.
 ```bash
 nc 127.0.0.1 9191
 ```

-:ship: Delete the intention.
+:shipit: Delete the intention.
 ```bash
 consul intention delete web socat
 ```

-:ship: Try the connection again, and it will succeed.
+:shipit: Try the connection again, and it will succeed.
 ```bash
 nc 127.0.0.1 9191
 ```